javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 alert( x ); // "undefined"
 ```

 ...But it's not recommended to do that, because such assignment contradicts to the sense of `undefined`.

-To write an "empty" or an "unknown" value into the variable, use `null`.
+Normally, we use `null` to write an "empty" or an "unknown" value into the variable, and `undefined` is only used for checks, to see if the variable is assigned or similar.

 ## The typeof operator [#type-typeof]

 The `typeof` operator returns the type of the argument.

-It has two syntaxes: with the brackets or without them.
+It allows two forms of syntax:
 <ol>
 <li>As an operator: `typeof x`.</li>
 <li>Function style: `typeof(x)`.</li>
 </ol>

-They work the same.
+In other words, it works both with the brackets or without them.
+They result is the same.

 The result of `typeof x` is a string, which has the type name: